TomChen1435/idm232-tc3363/README.md

 - Buttons
     - Search button
         - In header: go to SEARCH
-        - In search: do to FILTER or NO_RESULT
+        - In search: do to SEARCH_RESULT or NO_RESULT
     - Search_again button: go to SEARCH
 - Cards: go to corresponded RECIPE
 - Header